<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 How to Deliver a Kickass Sales Demo

+You've gotten your leads to fill out the demo request form, now what?
+Now it's your time to shine and deliver an awesome sales demo experience!
 A sales demo can run pretty similar to other sales calls, but it's important that you pay particular attention to highlighting the uniqueness and value of your product or service.

 We'll break down exactly how you should go about delivering a great demo to leads who raise their hand.

-1. Research Your Target Audience.
+1. Research Your Demo Prospects.

 2. Structure the Demo.